Launchpeer/hopscript-web/README.md

 A `User` with the role `agent` is created in the database.
 That agent is added to the brokerage's `agents` array as a `Pointer`.
 The agent is given a generated password and sent an invitation email with log in instructions.

+## updateAgentProfile
+`src/components/AgentProfile/AgentProfileActions`

+*As an Agent I want to update my profile*

+A `User` with the role `agent` is updated in the database.
+The Agent can update their name and email.